Tropicalbunny/MyRepo/README.md

  i have used w3c html validator to validate my HTML, i have uncovered a few issues (shown below) and i have taken steps to fix them.

+i used lighthouse to make sure my website is in working order, below is my score for desktop:
+# add photo of score here.

+below is my score on phone:
+# add photo of score here.

+i have updated my website based on the recomendations given, below is my new score on phone:
+# add photo of score here.

 #### Features implemented

 the website consists of 8 pages, 6 are accessable from the navigation bar, while one is an about us page accessable from the footer, the other is a success page after subbmitting the contact us form.